ccallawa/alyvix_doc/test_case_building/editor_interface_overview.rst

 #.
 The :ref:`scripting panel <alyvix_editor_scripting_panel_top>`, containing individual
    scripting nodes and the logic connecting them
 #.
 The script properties and actions that work both for single nodes and subsets of nodes, where
-   you can enable, disable, run, or remove the scripted elements that have been placed in the scripting panel
+   you can :ref:`enable, disable, run, or remove <alyvix_editor_scripting_node_actions>` the scripted elements that have been placed in the scripting panel
 #.
 Panel resizing controls, allowing you to resize, minimize, or restore the three peripheral
    panels